A Comparison of Metrics for the Identification of Partisan Gerrymandering: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Dr. Diana Davis of Phillips Exeter Academy for her guidance and assistance throughout the project as well as for the two figures attributed to her in the paper.
+I would like to thank Dr. Diana Davis of Phillips Exeter Academy for her guidance and assistance throughout the project.
 I would also like to thank Dr. Kevin Crowthers of the Massachusetts Academy of Math and Science for his mentorship throughout the process.
 Finally, I would like to thank the PROMYS program, run by Professor Glenn Stevens of Boston University, at which I was introduced to the topic of mathematically identifying gerrymandering.